noomdalv/ts_maps/README.md

-## TypeScript Google Maps Api 101
+## TypeScript Google Maps API 101

-This project it's a TypeScript 101 fundamentals(Types, Annotations, Interfaces) implementation of a Google Maps API.
+TypeScript 101 fundamentals(Types, Annotations, Interfaces) implementation of a Google Maps API.
 The App consists in 2 basic class models(User and Company) which pull random generated data from faker js API, creating map markers to display in the map with their respective info window popup.

 ## Built With